Resources for Coping with Holiday Stress During Coronavirus

 YMCA 360 - Online Exercise: YMCA 360 offers online exercise, fitness, wellbeing, and youth sports classes from the comfort of your own home.
 Popular classes like yoga, barre, bootcamp, tai chi, boxing, weightlifting, and soccer are free for you and your family.

 Headspace: There are a lot of unknowns in the world right now.
 But one thing is certain — Headspace is here for you.
 To help you, they're offering some meditations you can listen to any time.

 If you know someone who is working to recover from an alcohol use disorder, guide and encourage them to these on-line resources, and don’t hesitate to reach out to a local doctor if the situation demands immediate medical attention:

 In addition, there are a number of free app-based recovery supports such as:

-If you choose to drink, drink a responsible amount.
+If you choose to drink, avoid overconsuming.
 Binge drinking, meaning having four or more drinks for women and five for men within a couple of hours, can temporarily impair your immune system and make it harder to repel or fight infections, including from COVID 19.
 Limit your consumption to avoid this, and drink from a positive place, such as to enjoy a meal or to spend special time with your loved ones.

 For parents especially, your kids are likely with you a lot more than usual now, and they are watching you closely and learning.
 Continue modeling good coping strategies and behaviors and talk to them about what you’re doing.
-Parents are the number one influence on kids’ later drinking decisions and they can’t read your mind.
+Parents are the number one influence on kids’ decisions to drink or not to drink alcohol.
 Take the time to educate them on your values and practices.